buunguyen/redux-validate-fsa/README.md

 ```

 Notes:
 * This middleware is only useful in dev mode.
-So it should be included conditionally.
+Therefore, it should be conditionally imported.
 * If you use [redux-thunk](https://github.com/gaearon/redux-thunk), make sure the thunk middleware is added before this middleware.
 Alternatively, you can use the `ignore` predicate to filter out actions that are thunks.

 ### Test